Written By Jason Voorhees.

 6. Lamar Jackson (2019)

-While everyone knew that Lamar was special on the ground; he totally flipped the script through the air torching defenses like a well oiled machine.
-These dual threat gems made him only the second unanimous MVP in NFL history.
+While everyone knew that Lamar was exceptional on the ground, he flipped the script through the air, torching defenses like a well-oiled machine.
+These dual-threat gems made him only the second unanimous MVP in NFL history.

 5. Peyton Manning (2013)

-No matter what way you spin it, passing era or not, these numbers simply rake.
-Manning was one quarterback that did take advantage of the pass happy style of offenses while padding his stats.
-Definitely worthy of top five prowess.
+No matter what way you spin it, passing era or not, these numbers rake.
+Manning was one quarterback that did take advantage of the pass-happy style of offenses while padding his stats.
+Worthy of top five prowess.

 4. Pat Mahomes (2018)

-What Pat Mahomes did in only his second year is absolutely eye popping.
+What Pat Mahomes did in only his second year is eye-popping.
 Even though it was considered his second year, he was virtually a rookie.
 Manning's numbers may be better but Mahomes doing it at such a young age gives him the edge.
 Patrick makes some throws that even Peyton could never pull off.

-The sky is the limit for this young stud and the 2018 season put Mahomes in generational talent discussion already.
-However; if this ends up being an outlier; then what a stellar high water mark it was!
+The sky is the limit for this young stud.
+The 2018 season put Mahomes in generational talent discussion already; however, if this ends up being an outlier, what a stellar high watermark!
 Breathtaking and elite.

 3. Tom Brady (2007)

-No stat is more important than wins and Tom Brady was perfect in 2007.
-Well at least during the regular season.
-Brady lead the Patriots to a 16-0 record while setting every franchise passing record in the process.
+No stat is more important than wins, and Tom Brady was perfect in 2007.
+Well, at least during the regular season.
+Brady led the Patriots to a 16-0 record while setting every franchise passing record in the process.
 The addition of Randy Moss took Brady from glorified game manager to the top of elite.

 A historic season every way you dice it, Brady found himself carrying the Patriots to yet another super bowl.
 Of course, you all know how that one ended.
 With that being said, these stellar numbers and the perfect regular season puts him at #3!